Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: Related Work

 \paragraph{Differential Privacy.} Differential privacy was originally proposed by Dwork~\cite{dworkdifferential2006, dwork2006calibrating, dwork2008differential}.
 The reference by Dwork and Roth~\cite{dwork2014algorithmic} provides an overview of the field.

-Much recent work has focused on task-specific mechanisms for graph analysis~\cite{hay2009accurate,sala2011sharing,karwa2011private,kasiviswanathan2013analyzing,Chen:2013:RMT:2463676.2465304}, range queries~\cite{hardt2012simple, li2014data, li2010optimizing, li2015matrix, zhang2014towards, xiao2012dpcube, cormode2012differentially, qardaji2013differentially, acs2012differentially, xu2013differentially}, and analysis of data streams~\cite{dwork2010differential,shi2011privacy}.
+Much recent work has focused on task-specific mechanisms for graph analysis~\cite{hay2009accurate,sala2011sharing,karwa2011private,kasiviswanathan2013analyzing,Chen:2013:RMT:2463676.2465304}, range queries~\cite{hardt2012simple, li2014data, li2010optimizing, li2015matrix, zhang2014towards, xiao2012dpcube, cormode2012differentially, qardaji2013differentially, acs2012differentially, xu2013differentially, mckenna2018optimizing}, and analysis of data streams~\cite{dwork2010differential,shi2011privacy}.
 As described in Section~\ref{sec:disc-key-take}, such mechanisms are complementary to our approach, and could be implemented on top of \system to provide more efficient use of the privacy budget.

+\paragraph{Differential Privacy Systems.} As differential privacy is more widely adopted, scalable implementations of differential privacy mechanisms have received more attention.
+Wilson et al. recently developed an open source, highly performant C++ library~\cite{wilson2019differentially} which provides basic differential privacy mechanisms as an extension to PostgreSQL.
+However, their approach does not support other DBMSs.
+It also does not provide a framework for development of additional mechanisms; more complex mechanisms, like MWEM, would need to be added directly to the C++ library as new primitives.

+The problem of answering SQL queries has also received considerable attention in recent years.
+The {\sc Flex}~\cite{allegro} system answers counting queries with differential privacy, and since it implements the post-processing architecture, it is DBMS-independent.
+However, {\sc Flex} cannot implement more complex mechanisms like MWEM.
+PrivateSQL~\cite{kotsogiannis2019privatesql} answers SQL queries with differential privacy by generating differentially private \emph{synopses} of views, then using the synopses to answer queries.
+This approach is potentially scalable, but limits the set of implementable mechanisms.

-\paragraph{Differential Privacy Systems.} A number of systems for enforcing differential privacy have been developed.
+A number of other systems for enforcing differential privacy have been developed.
 PINQ~\cite{mcsherry2009privacy} supports a LINQ-based query language, and implements the Laplace mechanism with a measure of global sensitivity.
 Weighted PINQ~\cite{proserpio2014calibrating} extends PINQ to weighted datasets, and implements a specialized mechanism for that setting.